ElynnWeijland/SixthSenseAgents2/src/samples/create-deep-research-tool/lab-deep-research-tool-debugging-sample.md

 python lab-deep-research-tool-debugging-sample.py
 ```

-When you run the script from a corporate device and/or network you might see the following output:
+When you run the script from a corporate device and/or network where Bing Grounding is blocked (which was the case on our corporate device/network) you might see the following output:

 ![alt text](../../../media/image-deepresearch8.png)